ii-v/delta-v/README.md

 If you are unsure what any of the prompts mean, please consult Wikipedia or the KSP Wiki.

 ## license
-`delta-v` is made public under the zlib/libpng License, the full license can be read at https://opensource.org/licenses/Zlib or in the `LICENSE.md` file in this directory.
+`delta-v` is made public under the MIT License, the full license can be read in the `LICENSE` file in this directory.